Optimization of Tree Ensembles: Computational experiments

+\end{itemize} Note that all $\Tcal$ metrics do \emph{not} include the random forest estimation time in R.

-Table~\ref{table:unconstrained_results_times} shows the solution time and problem size metrics, while Table~\ref{table:unconstrained_results_gaps} shows the gap metrics.
+Table~\ref{table:unconstrained_results_times} shows solution times and problem size metrics, while Table~\ref{table:unconstrained_results_gaps} shows the gap metrics.
 From these two tables, we can draw several conclusions.
-First, the time required to solve problem~\eqref{prob:TEOMIO} is very reasonable; in the most extreme case (\texttt{winequalityred}, $T = 500$), problem~\eqref{prob:TEOMIO} can be solved to full optimality in about 20 minutes.
-(Note that no time limit was imposed on problem~\eqref{prob:TEOMIO}; all values of $\Tcal_{MIO}$ correspond to the time required to solve problem~\eqref{prob:TEOMIO} to full optimality.)
+First, the time required to solve \problemeqref{prob:TEOMIO} is very reasonable; in the most extreme case (\texttt{winequalityred}, $T = 500$), \problemeqref{prob:TEOMIO} can be solved to full optimality in about 20 minutes.
+(Note that no time limit was imposed on \problemeqref{prob:TEOMIO}; all values of $\Tcal_{MIO}$ correspond to the time required to solve \problemeqref{prob:TEOMIO} to full optimality.)
 In contrast, the standard linearization problem~\eqref{prob:TEOLinearized} was only solved to full optimality in two out of twenty cases within the 30 minute time limit.
 In addition, for those instances where the solver reached the time limit, the optimality gap of the final integer solution, $G_{StdLin,MIO}$, was quite poor, ranging from 50 to over 100\%.

 Second, the integrality gap $G_{LO}$ is quite small -- on the order of a few percent in most cases.
-This suggests that the LO relaxation of problem~\eqref{prob:TEOMIO} is quite tight.
-In contrast, the LO relaxation bound from the standard linearization problem~\eqref{prob:TEOLinearized} is weaker than that of problem~\eqref{prob:TEOMIO}, as predicted by Proposition~\ref{prop:relaxationstrength}, and strikingly so.
-The weakness of the relaxation explains why the corresponding integer problem cannot be solved to a high degree of optimality within the 30 minute time limit.
-These results, together with the results above on the MIO solution times and the final optimality gaps of problem~\eqref{prob:TEOLinearized}, highlight the edge of our formulation~\eqref{prob:TEOMIO} over the standard linearization formulation~\eqref{prob:TEOLinearized}.
+This suggests that the LO relaxation of \problemeqref{prob:TEOMIO} is quite tight.
+In contrast, the LO relaxation bound from \problemeqref{prob:TEOLinearized} is weaker than that of \problemeqref{prob:TEOMIO}, as predicted by Proposition~\ref{prop:relaxationstrength}, and strikingly so.
+The weakness of the relaxation explains why the corresponding integer problem cannot be solved to a low optimality gap within the 30 minute time limit.
+These results, together with the results above on the MIO solution times and the final optimality gaps of \problemeqref{prob:TEOLinearized}, show the advantages of our formulation~\eqref{prob:TEOMIO} over the standard linearization formulation~\eqref{prob:TEOLinearized}.